SSWConsulting/SSW.Rules.Content/rules/automation-tools/rule.md

 However, once you start to get complex loops, lots of variables or mathematical manipulation that is where it starts to fall over and you might be better off looking at something like Azure Functions.

-## Azure Functions
+### Azure Functions

-Azure functions help make complex automation quick, easy and pain free.
+Azure Functions help make complex automation quick, easy and pain free.
 While they still need a developer, it is much easier to get things spun up and you can hook them into all sorts of built-in triggers.

 For large, scalable solutions Azure Functions provide the best automation capability.

-## The best of all worlds
+### The best of all worlds

 In reality, automation solutions often combine these tools to make the best possible architecture.